nldaniels/nldaniels.github.io/README.md

    ## My Interests
    I enjoy in my free time working out, watching movies, playing games online, hanging out with friends, and playing the drums.
    ## Websites I Recommend
--https://www.youtube.com I find Youtube all around useful when it comes to finding information or for entertainment.
+-https://www.youtube.com I find YouTube all around useful when it comes to finding information or for entertainment.
--https://open.spotify.com Spotify is great for when I study or am doing assignments and I can learn alot from differnet podcasts.
+-https://open.spotify.com Spotify is great for when I study or am doing assignments, and I can learn a lot from different podcasts.